arthurmeltonyan/macOSmanager/README.rst

 macosmanager
 ============

-``macosmanager`` scripts allow data scientists on macOS oversimplify the installation of macOS applications and packages.
+``macOSmanager`` scripts allow data scientists on macOS oversimplify the installation of macOS applications and packages.

 Installation
 ------------

-The recommended way to install ``macosmanager`` scripts is to simply use Terminal application:
+The recommended way to install ``macOSmanager`` scripts is to simply use Terminal application:

 .. code:: sh